jacobp112/icebbo/docs/power-design.md

 The iCE40UP5K-SG48I uses three distinct FPGA supply levels in this design.
 The proposed startup order is:

-1. A conditioned 5 V input (`P5V`) feeds an always-enabled 1.2 V regulator for `VCC` and, through the recommended RC filter, `VCCPLL`.
-The USB power-entry and inrush circuit is outside this schematic slice and remains to be designed with the FT2232H interface.
+1. An external regulated 5 V input passes through a resettable fuse and series Schottky diode to `P5V`.
+USB VBUS is a sense signal only and is not connected to the supply input. `P5V` feeds an always-enabled 1.2 V regulator for `VCC` and, through the recommended RC filter, `VCCPLL`.
-2. A core-rail power-good output enables the 3.3 V regulator for `SPI_VCCIO1`, `VCCIO0`, `VCCIO2`, configuration flash, oscillator, and FT2232H I/O. FT2232H's other required supply connections remain to be checked against its data sheet.
+2. A core-rail power-good output enables the 3.3 V regulator for `SPI_VCCIO1`, `VCCIO0`, `VCCIO2`, configuration flash, oscillator, and all FT2232H 3.3 V supplies.
 3. A 3.3 V power-good output enables the 2.5 V regulator for `VPP_2V5`.
 4. `CRESET_B` remains low until all FPGA rails reach their minimum operating voltages, then rises to initiate master-SPI configuration.
 The programming interface must also be able to assert it low while writing the flash.